Skip to main content

 1. Consumer contacts BNPL provider

-2. Provider pauses disputed payments during investigation
+2. Provider typically pauses disputed payments during investigation (voluntary, not Reg Z-mandated)

 See Also